umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 ### Optional: Run a deployment to confirm

-With everything set up, you may want to confirm that Umbraco Cloud reflect the changes you are sending via your pipeline.
+With everything set up, you may want to confirm that Umbraco Cloud reflects the changes you are sending via your pipeline.

 While working on your project locally, add a new Document type.
 - Commit the change to `main` and push to your repository.